What is the purpose of Lent?

 Some church traditions involve “giving up items” for Lent.

-“Fasting” from meat, or choosing not to do something, or eat something on specific days, can serve as a reminder of Jesus’ sacrifice on our behalf.
+“Fasting” from meat, or choosing not to do something, or eat something on specific days.
+It reminds us of Jesus’ sacrifice on our behalf.

 Of course, we can always give up sin for Lent.